Posts

 Image

-Time to enter the famous Deganwy 5-mile Dash - entries limited to just 350 places for this unique charity race.
-Report by Don Hale. donhaleblog.blogspot.com/2025 Entries for the famous Deganwy 5-mile Dash are now open, and runners are advised to enter early as numbers will be limited to just 350 due to the popularity of this essential fundraising event for Children’s Cancer charities. *This is the important link for Deganwy Dash entries: https://in.tdlentries.co.uk/2026-deganwy-dash The event on Friday 29th May 2026 starts and finishes on Deganwy Promenade close to the revamped shelter and follows a picturesque course along the river estuary and around Conwy Cob to the RSPB Nature Reserve, where it turns and returns back along the same route to the finish.
+Time to enter the famous Deganwy 5-mile Dash - limited to just 50 places left for this unique charity race.
+Report by Don Hale. donhaleblog.blogspot.com/2026 Entries for the famous Deganwy 5-mile Dash are now open, and runners are advised to enter early as numbers are limited with only about 50 places left due to the popularity of this essential fundraising event for Children’s Cancer charities. *This is the important link for Deganwy Dash entries: https://in.tdlentries.co.uk/2026-deganwy-dash The event on Friday 29th May 2026 starts and finishes on Deganwy Promenade close to the revamped shelter and follows a picturesque course along the river estuary and around Conwy Cob to the RSPB Nature Reserve, where it turns and returns back along the same route to the finish.
 Run director John Hatton confirmed this week: “The Deganwy Dash is now live now for entries.
 The aim of the race is to still raise money for Cancer in Children.
-Joshua Tree is our main recipient for money plus as before Young ...
+Joshua Tree is our main recipient for money plus as be...

 Conwy Urban Night orienteering event proved a success.